FinnCavanagh/power-app-front-end/README.md

 ### Wins

-* Using MongoDB and JSON objects for debugging and Database admin was so much easier than ActiveRecord & Ruby On Rails!
+* Using MongoDB and JSON objects for debugging and Database admin was a pleasant change from ActiveRecord & Ruby On Rails!
 Things become a lot easier when the objects stored in your database are essentially identical to the objects your client Javascript sees.
 * Sucessfully integrating Twilio
 * Creating a clean, scrolling design using Angular and JQuery